mo-sangha/book/chapters/three-modes.typ

   or perfection in training.
 A thief entering an empty house does not gain anything and the house does not lose anything.
 All thought activity is naturally liberated without any risk or gain whatsoever.
 That is the ultimate achievement and is, therefore, the third of the three [modes].
-This is confidence in [self-]liberation.
+This is confidence in liberation.
 ]